logg1s/Rento-Mobile/README.md

 # Rento Mobile App

+## About Rento

-The Rento Mobile app is built with React Native and Expo, featuring:
+Rento is a comprehensive mobile application built with React Native and Expo, designed to connect service providers with customers.
+The platform offers:

-- Authentication flows
-- Service provider and customer interfaces
+- **Dual Interfaces**: Separate experiences for service providers and customers
+- **Secure Authentication**: Complete login, registration, and account management
+- **Service Management**: Browse, search, and order services with ease
-- Chatbot functionality
+- **Real-time Communication**: Built-in chat functionality between users
+- **AI-powered Assistance**: Integrated chatbot for instant support
-- Service browsing and ordering
+- **Review System**: Transparent ratings and feedback mechanism
-- User profiles and reviews
+- **Profile Management**: Customizable user profiles and preferences

+The application provides an intuitive and seamless experience for both service providers looking to expand their business and customers seeking quality services.

 # Images